davidvandebunte/davidvandebunte.gitlab.io/jb/tar/notes/flatten-plan.md

 Parallelization naturally creates one focus for a team (sprint goal), which leads to knowledge sharing and eases reviews.
-By parallelizing, you essentially created a sprint goal/theme in one space even if you previously didn’t have enough independent stories on one topic.
+By parallelizing, you essentially created a sprint goal/theme in one space even if you previously didn't have enough independent stories on one topic.

 # Cost